-Wa'd is a promise to buy or sell certain goods in a certain quantity, at a certain time in future at a certain price.
-In the Wa'd, the depositor and its counterparty are able to mimic the economic effects of contracted return products that track an index.
+Wa'd is a promise to buy or sell certain goods in a certain quantity, at a certain time in the future at a certain price.
+In the Wa'd, the depositor and its counterparty can mimic the economic effects of contracted return products that track an index.